Perched on the Hudson River in the Hudson County of New Jersey, Hoboken is a small city located across from Lower Manhattan.

-Founded in 1986, Hoboken Historical Museum is a waterfront museum and landmark of the city of Hoboken.
+Founded in 1986, Hoboken Historical Museum is a waterfront museum and landmark in Hoboken.

 The museum is a treasure trove of the history and culture of Hoboken and is located in one of the oldest buildings of the town, The Shipyard.

-There is a special Frank Sinatra exhibit in the museum as well honouring the singer who was native of the city.
+There is a special Frank Sinatra exhibit in the museum as well, honoring the said singer who was a native of the city.

 Make sure to visit the Hoboken Historical Museum and learn about the town's history.

-The bakery has also been featured in tonnes of magazines for their superb wedding cakes that are no less than art.
+The bakery has also been featured in magazines for its superb wedding cakes that are no less than art.

-The bakery is a famous tourist attraction and is always crowded, so make sure to go there early to eat the decadent sweets in peace and without any chaos.
+The bakery is a famous tourist attraction and is always crowded, so if you visit it one day, make sure to go there early.

 The bakery also offers classes teaching the art of cake decorating.